nelbin4/GInviter/README.md

 4. Monitor the progress in the GInviter frame.
 5. Click the **Stop** button to end the search process.

+## Modifying Variables

+To modify the addon's behavior, you can edit the Lua file (`GInviter.lua`) located in the addon's folder.
+Here are some variables you can change:

+- `zones`: Add or remove zones to search by following the syntax and comma-separated format.
+- `loopInterval`: Adjust the loop interval in seconds for repeated searches.
+- `level`: Change the level requirement for potential guild members.
+- `maxInvites`: Define the maximum number of invites per player before excluding them.

+Remember to save the changes and restart World of Warcraft for the modifications to take effect.

 ## Contributing

 Contributions, bug reports, and feature suggestions are welcome!
 Feel free to contribute to the project by opening an issue or submitting a pull request on the [GitHub repository](https://github.com/nelbin4/ginviter).